Big Sur land use: Big Sur National Parkway

-In 1985, William Penn Mott, then director of the National Park Service, proposed establishing a Big Sur National Parkway similar to the Blue Ridge Parkway that crosses the Appalachian Mountains He encountered fierce opposition from local residents.
+In 1985, William Penn Mott, then director of the National Park Service, proposed establishing a Big Sur National Parkway similar to the Blue Ridge Parkway that crosses the Appalachian Mountains.
+He encountered fierce opposition from local residents.
 Many believe that federalization of the region would lead to poor management and an excessive surge of tourists.

 National Forest Scenic Area

 In March 1986, California Senator Pete Wilson—without advance notification of local Representative Leon Panetta, Monterey County, or local residents—announced that he planned to introduce federal legislation that would preserve 144000 acres of Big Sur as a National Forest Scenic Area.
-Senator Alan Cranston endorsed Wilson’s bill.
+Senator Alan Cranston endorsed Wilson's bill.
 The plan would have created a Big Sur-based land trust funded by private donations to purchase private property.
 It was opposed by local residents and politicians who preferred local control.
 His unannounced action created suspicion.
 Residents feared creation of a federal scenic area would draw millions of tourists.
-In the face of wide-spread local opposition, the bill failed to garner enough votes for consideration.
+In the face of widespread local opposition, the bill failed to garner enough votes for consideration.

 Big Sur National Forest

 In 2004, Senator Sam Farr asked the U.S. Forest Service to study how a Big Sur National Forest could be created.
 They explored options including the Hearst Ranch and Ft.
 Hunter Liggett if it was the subject of a base closure.

 Farr did not act on the Forest Service report until 2011, when he introduced H.R.
 4040, the "Big Sur Management Unit Act".
 It would have made Big Sur a distinct unit within the National Forest system, improved access to federal funding, and given unit managers greater autonomy.
 The bill would also have added Big Creek, Arroyo Seco River, Church Creek, Tassajara Creek, San Antonio River, and Carmel River above the Los Padres Reservoir to the National Wild and Scenic Rivers System, added lands to wilderness areas, memorialized an official Arroyo Seco-Indians National Recreational Trail, and designated a 65 acre tract of rare maritime chaparral above Pfeiffer Beach as the Jeff Norman Botanical Area.

 Big Sur property owners opposed the legislation in part because when land is designated for wilderness, firefighters must obtain the permission of the Regional Forester to operate heavy equipment such as bulldozers within the wilderness.
-They contend this bureaucratic chain-of-command slows firefighters' ability to build fire breaks, which they contend occurred during the 2008 Basin Complex Fire.
-They also expressed concern that federal government doesn't have the resources to manage land it already oversees.
+They contend this bureaucratic chain-of-command slows firefighters' ability to respond to fires, which they contend occurred during the 1977 Marble Cone Fire, when Los Padres National Forest supervisor Al West refused to allow the first on-scene units from the Big Sur Fire Brigade to attack the fire.

+The residents also expressed concern that federal government didn't have the resources to manage land it already oversees.
 They were also distrustful of federal oversight of their local lands.
 The act failed to gather support in Congress.